dioday45/TheDataFreaks/index.md

 ![trends_ratio](assets/img/trends_ratio.png)

 As we wanted to have more information about these elections, we added additional datasets for our analysis.
-We added the Wikipedia edit of talk pages history dataset, that will enable us to consider interactions between users outside of the election process.
-We consider an interaction between two users as an edit from one user to another user’s talk page (a page used to discuss with other editors).
-This gives us the opportunity to link voters and candidates outside of the elections, to identify who has had interactions.
+We added the Wikipedia

 The other dataset comprises the edits on different Wikipedia pages.
 From that, we can gather the pages edited by a user, to identify their centers of interest, and compare them with other users.
 If their interests are similar enough, we will consider that these users are part of the same community.